“Ready for my anything?”

-Irwin’s voice, followed by his laughter, jerked her awake again.
+Irwin’s voice, followed by his laughter, woke her up again.
 Startled, her hands jerked about, trying to get her bearings.
 A scent wafted up whenever she hit the floor: disinfectant.
-Her hand hit the wall, then something sharp wedged between the wall and the floor.
-Her eyes fluttered open but she couldn’t see anything wedged between the wall and floor, just a slight shine and fresh blood on her hand.
+Her hand hit the wall, then something sharp that had wedged a fist-sized hole between the wall and floor.
+Her eyes fluttered open, but she couldn’t see anything, just a shine and fresh blood on her hand.
+Must have been glass…

-Karen, whose eyes had closed again, felt his hand wipe the blood off the hand of hers that she’d jerked away from the wall.
-Then she heard a slurping sound, a swallow, and a long, satisfied sigh.
+Karen, whose eyes had closed again, felt him lick the fresh blood off her hand.
+Then she heard a long, satisfied sigh.
 But she didn’t care.
 Oddly, she was sure it was Frank, not Irwin, that was now on top of her.
 And Frank’s whisper in her ear: “Tell him to wait.
 Tell him you have a surprise for him that’ll make it even better.
 In one of your boxes.”